 4. Mold Growth In Seed Trays

-It’s not the mold growing in your trays that will kill your seedlings… it’s the problem(s) causing the mold that you have to be worried about.
+It’s not the mold that will kill your seedlings… it’s the problem(s) causing the mold that you have to be worried about.
 Once you fix the problem(s), the mold will die.

-Below are the causes of mold growth in seed trays, and how to fix them.
+Below are the causes, and how to fix them.
 You can learn more about how to get rid of mold on seedlings and soil here.

 Why is mold growing in my seed trays (and how to get rid of it)?